apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 OpenWebBeans Properties File
 ---------------------------------------------
 OpenWebBeans uses a default configuration file to configure some of its properties.
-Default configuration file is embedded into the OWB implementation jar file.
-Instead of opening this jar file and changing configuration properties, simply add "openwebbeans.properties" file into a "META-INF/openwebbeans" folder of your application classpath.
-This will override the default configuration.
+Default configuration files are embedded into OWB implementation jar files.
+Instead of opening the jars file and changing configuration properties, simply add an "openwebbeans.properties" file into a "META-INF/openwebbeans" folder of your application classpath.
+This will override the values from the default configuration.

-Belows are default configuration properties of the OpenWebBeans that is embedded into openwebbeans-impl jar file.
+You can specify a property 'configuraion.ordinal' in this file to define the overlay order.
+A properties file with higher 'configuration.ordinal' value will applied later and thus have a higher precedence.
+If you don't specify a 'configuration.ordinal' a value of 100 is assumed;
+This allows to have multiple openwebbeans.properties files e.g. a common one in an EAR lib (with configuration.ordinal=100) and more specific ones for each WebApp in your EAR (with a configuration.ordinal of e.g. 101).

-Each plugin or developer can provide its own SPI implementation class and its own configuration values.
-If you woud like to use those implementation classes or configuration values, you have to override default configuration file as explained in the above paragraph, i.e, putting "openwebbeans.properties" file into "META-INF/openwebbeans" folder of your application.
+Each plugin developer can provide its own SPI implementation class and own configuration values.
+If you woud like to use those implementation classes or configuration values, you have to override the default configuration file as explained in the above paragraph, i.e, putting "openwebbeans.properties" file into "META-INF/openwebbeans" folder of your application.

-For example : You add "META-INF/openwebbeans/openwebbeans.properties" in your application classpath.
-And you add the following key-value pair to use.
-And this service implementation is provided by your plugin, for example OpenWebBeans OpenEJB plugin.
+It is recommended to use a 'confiuration.ordinal' between 50 and 99 for custom SPI implementations.

+Below are OpenWebBeans' default configuration properties from our openwebbeans-impl.jar file and our plugins like e.g. our OpenEJB plugin.

 Override default value of ResourceInjectionService
 -------------------------------------------------